Elijah Parish Lovejoy: Alton riot trial

-Legacy and honors
+Aftermath and legacy

+After Lovejoy was killed, there was a dramatic increase in the number of people in the North and the West who joined anti-slavery societies, which formed beginning in the 1830s.
+Partly because he was a clergyman, there was outrage about his death.
+It became a catalyst for other pro- and anti-slavery events, like John Brown's raid on Harpers Ferry, that culminated with the American Civil War.

 Lovejoy was considered a martyr by the abolition movement.
 In his name, his brother Owen Lovejoy became the leader of the Illinois abolitionists.
 Owen and his brother Joseph wrote a memoir about Elijah, which was published in 1838 by the Anti-Slavery Society in New York and distributed widely among abolitionists in the nation.
 With his killing symbolic of the rising tensions within the country, Lovejoy is called the "first casualty of the Civil War."

-Abraham Lincoln referred to Lovejoy's murder in his Lyceum address in January 1838.
+Abraham Lincoln referred to Lovejoy in his Lyceum address in January 1838.
+About Lovejoy's murder, Lincoln said, "Let every man remember that to violate the law [against violence], is to trample on the blood of his father, and to tear the charter of his own, and his children's liberty...
+Let reverence for the laws be breathed by every American mother...in short let it become the political religion of the nation..."; he warned that the United States could only fail if it was torn apart internally.

-John Brown was inspired by Lovejoy's death, declaring in church, "Here, before God, in the presence of these witnesses, from this time, I consecrate my life to the destruction of slavery."
+John Brown was inspired by Lovejoy's death.
+At a church meeting the Sunday after Lovejoy's murder, he vowed to commit his life to abolition.
+Two neighbors recalled that he announced: "I pledge myself, with God's help, that I devote my life to increasing hostility to slavery."
+A later recollection by his half-brother Edward Brown had a different formulation: "Here, before God, in the presence of these witnesses, from this time, I consecrate my life to the destruction of slavery."

 John Glanville Gill completed his Ph.D. at Harvard in 1946 on The Issues Involved in the Death of the Rev. Elijah P. Lovejoy, Alton, 1837.
 This thesis was adapted and published in 1958 as the first biography of Lovejoy, entitled Tide Without Turning: Elijah P. Lovejoy and Freedom of the Press.